kaitlynwindover/WQ-NWT-Data-Viewing-Tool/README.md

 -
 - WQ_Analysis.R : Most changes to the code for running different inputs happen here.
 This is the script that contains all others.

-- WQ_plot_version2.R : Has a function for each different output the code provides
+- WQ_plotting_and_trends.R : Has a function for each different output the code provides

 - WQ_dependencies.R : Contains any chunks of code that may be repeated, such as make_plot